 - Why Tharstern

 You’d be forgiven for breaking into a cold sweat after reading the title of this article – thinking about something that has the potential to disrupt yourself, your team and your whole business can do that to a person.

-After all, the MIS is at the core of every department and (if you’re doing it right) integrates with your other key software and hardware.
+After all, the management information software (MIS) system is at the core of every department and (if you’re doing it right) integrates with your other key software and hardware.
 So swapping it out is bound to have an impact on the day-to-day running of your company.